 Potential sellers have also been sitting out, waiting for the doom and gloom to pass.
 A low number of properties being listed for sale has contributed to competition and consequent price rises.

 Once these sellers are encouraged enough by the property boom media coverage, more properties will come to market.
 With more choice, competition will be less fierce and price rises may not continue as steeply as predicted.

 The effect is a lot of FOMO – Fear of missing out, fuelled by sky high auction clearance rate, prices and media hype.

 Wannabe property purchasers are frustrated by bidding for and missing out on property after property.
 First home buyers, especially, are itching to finally get into their own home.

 Media reports of purchasers buying properties in lifestyle locations unseen during lockdown suggests some pretty impulsive decision making based on a short-term situation.

 Purchasers are putting offers in without buildings and pest inspections to try and gain an upper hand in the bidding war.
-A buildings and pest inspection does not eliminate risk, but reduces it, and in my opinion is foolish to go without.
+A buildings and pest inspection does not eliminate the risk of investing, but reduces it, and in my opinion is foolish to go without.